-60. Child Abuse: Peer on Peer Abuse
+60. Child Abuse: Child on Child Abuse

-Peer on peer abuse
+Child on child abuse

-Peer on peer abuse is where a child is exploited, bullied or harmed by another child (known as a peer) i.e. someone who is either the same age or older, but where both parties are under the age of 18.
-Peer on peer abuse explicitly includes sexual violence, sexual harassment and other harmful sexual behaviour perpetrated by a child or young person on another child or young person.
+Child on child abuse is where a child is exploited, bullied or harmed by another child (known as a peer) i.e. someone who is either the same age or older, but where both parties are under the age of 18.
+Child on child abuse explicitly includes sexual violence, sexual harassment and other harmful sexual behaviour perpetrated by a child or young person on another child or young person.

-Defining peer on peer abuse
+Defining child on child abuse

-Peer on peer abuse takes many forms, but often includes the following different categories of abuse:
+Child on child abuse takes many forms, but often includes the following different categories of abuse: